luciandinu/gutenberg-blocks-for-gp/README.md

-# Gutenberg blocks for GP
+# WP Gutenberg blocks for GP
 WP Gutenberg blocks for GeneratePress based on Lazy Blocks